Immigration Court Appeals, Federal Litigation, and Mandamus Actions

 Federal Court Litigation

-Individuals that have filed for immigration benefits and have not received any decision for unreasonably long periods of time may file a federal suit against USCIS, asking a federal court judge to order the agency to complete the adjudication and make a decision on the long-delayed application or petition.
+Individuals that have filed for immigration benefits and have not received any decision for unreasonably long periods of time may file a federal suit against USCIS, asking a federal judge order the agency to complete the adjudication and make a decision on the long-delayed application or petition.
 Should a federal court judge find the delays unreasonable and order USCIS to complete their adjudication, the individual may also request that the government pay the attorney fees associated with the federal court litigation.